5 DIY projects that will add cabin style and help you beat cabin fever | Produced by Seattle Times Marketing

 Step 2: Remove any floor trim or molding.

-Step 3: Prepare the wall if you expect lots of gaps.
+Step 3: Paint the wall if you expect lots of gaps.
 Use a dark color or something close to a wood tone, otherwise you’ll see the white wall behind.
 Skip this step if your wood won’t have holes or gaps.

 Step 4: Lay out the first few rows to find a style that looks good.
 If you have enough space to lay out the entire surface area, that’s ideal, but most people will only have room to prep a few sections at a time.
 Fill holes, sand and stain as you lay out each section.